-Special Investment Conditions for the UCITS Fund iShares MDAX® UCITS ETF (DE).
+Special Investment Conditions for the UCITS Fund iShares eb.rexx® Money Market UCITS ETF (DE).

-Special Investment Conditions governing the legal relationship between the investors and BlackRock Asset Management Deutschland AG, Munich, Germany (hereinafter referred to as the "Company"), for the Directive-Compliant Security Index Investment Fund iShares MDAX® UCITS ETF (DE) (hereinafter referred to as the "UCITS Fund") set up by the Company.
-These "Special Investment Conditions" are valid only in combination with the "General Investment Conditions" (hereinafter referred to as "GIC") that have been established by the Company for each investment fund.
+Special Investment Conditions governing the legal relationship between the investors and BlackRock Asset Management Deutschland AG, Munich, Germany (hereinafter referred to as the "Company"), for the investment fund managed by the Company in accordance with the UCITS Directive iShares eb.rexx® Money Market UCITS ETF (DE). (hereinafter referred to as the "UCITS Fund") are valid only in combination with the "General Investment Conditions" (hereinafter referred to as "GIC") that have been established by the Company for each UCITS Fund.